etn-ccis/blui-angular-component-library/react/docs/Drawer.md

 ## Drawer Footer
 The `DrawerFooter` is an optional section that renders at the bottom of the `Drawer`'s side navigation menu.
-It can be used to add optional images, version information, or any custom content.
+It can be used to add optional images, bottom navigation options, or any custom content.

 ### Drawer Footer API